 Shredding drives or some other form of physical destruction is necessary when data erasure fails, or for data-bearing devices that cannot be sanitized.
 However, as a policy, shredding is not a data security best practice.
 If you must shred, then do so after data has been erased to remove all doubt about data security.

 This concludes the Do’s and Don’ts in Data Center Decommissioning.
 In our next blog, we’ll discuss a different way to measure the success of your data center ITAD program.
-By using a proprietary methodology that enables data-centric organizations to take a more holistic approach to measuring the results of data center decommissioning, including break-fix and RMA activity.
+By using a Total Return proprietary methodology that enables data-centric organizations to take a more holistic approach to measuring the results of data center decommissioning, including break-fix and RMA activity.